The Ten Most Frequently Asked Questions on Abortion

 1. Until When Can I Get an Abortion?

 Abortion laws vary from region to region.
-While some countries allow abortion for all nine months of pregnancy, many governments impose restrictions, and others outlaw it altogether.
-These cut-off dates go by markers, such as the detection of the fetal heartbeat at 5 weeks, end of the first trimester, or viability outside the womb.
+While some countries allow abortion for all nine months of pregnancy, many governments impose restrictions, and others ban it altogether.
+These cut-off dates go by markers, such as the detection of a fetal heartbeat at six weeks, completion of the first trimester, or viability outside the womb.

-However, a medical abortion using the abortion pill is only possible up to the 9th week of pregnancy — after that, only surgical methods can be used.
+However, a medical abortion using the abortion pill is restricted to the first nine weeks of pregnancy — after that, only surgical methods can be used.

 - ⏳ Wondering how much time you have left to make an abortion decision? – Find out your regional threshold restrictions at: Until When Can I Get an Abortion?